smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 ```

 <br><br>
-#### 4. App exchanges authorization code for access token
+#### 3. App exchanges authorization code for access token

 After obtaining an authorization code, the app trades the code for an access
-token via HTTP `POST` to the EHR's token URL, with content-type
+token via HTTP `POST` to the EHR authorization server's token endpoint URL,
-`application/x-www-form-urlencoded`.
+using content-type `application/x-www-form-urlencoded`.

-For <span class="label label-primary">public apps</span>, no authentication is
+For <span class="label label-primary">public apps</span>, authentication is
+not possible, since the app cannot be trusted to protect a secret.
+For
-required at this step.
-For <span class="label label-primary">confidential
+<span class="label label-primary">confidential
 apps</span>, an `Authorization` header using HTTP Basic authentication is
 required, where the username is the app's `client_id` and the password is the
 app's `client_secret` (see [example](./basic-auth-example)).